joomla/accessibility/docs/custom-elements/Form-Toogle-switches.md

 **Description**: A switch provides approximately the same functionality as a checkbox and toggle button, but makes it possible for assistive technologies to present the widget in a fashion consistent with its on-screen appearance.

+## Accessibility
-## Accessibility specification
+### Accessibility specification
 WAI-ARIA defines and describes only the switch attribute.
-Please read: [The ARIA 1.1 switch role specification . ][6]Accessibility
+Please read: [The ARIA 1.1 switch role specification . ][6]

 ### Screen interaction
 * When the switch is selected, it receives focus.
 Focus is visible.